bckelly1/home_lab/README.md

 - "traefik.http.services.grafana.loadbalancer.server.port=3000" # What HTTP port the service typically runs on
 ```

+## Cronjobs
+Scheduled runs of maintenance tasks, services and scripts.
+I use it to take manual backups of the entire home_lab directory every night.
+It isn't active cronjob file, it must be registered with cron in order to operate.
+You would need to modify the paths inside the scripts too.

+## Network Configuration
+* Wifis - All IoT devices are on a segregated network, with forced client isolation.
+Most IoT devices are not allowed to reach back to the internet.
+* DNS Rewrites - The router is configured to send all clients a custom DNS server as the preferred DNS provider and fallback to quad 9 (9.9.9.9).
+That allows all clients to not only utilize the Ad Blocker, and connect to the custom DNS services (Bitwarden, Home Assistant, etc).

 ## Intended use case notes
 I typically spin up the database and AdGuard/PiHole on a separate server, the most reliable one I have.
 Things go crazy on the network if the databases or DNS Server go out, so I try to keep them as stable as possible.
 You can put all of these on one server if you want.